DominikStiller/ptinsight/app/docs/Kafka.md

 ## Topics
+Every topic only contains protobuf messages of a single type.
+Topics are prefixed with `ingress` if they are produced in `ingest`, and `egress` if they are produced in `processing`.

+All topics are replicated on all 3 hosts and have two partitions.
+Records are randomly assigned to a partition, i.e. no keys are used and the order of records is only preserved within a partition.

 | Topic                   | Description                            | Source                | Protobuf Type                                   |
 | ----------------------- | -------------------------------------- | --------------------- | ----------------------------------------------- |